papyrus-mc/papyruscs/readme.md

   --use_leaflet_legacy            (Default: false) Use the legacy leaflet.js map renderer instead of the new
                                   OpenLayers version

+  --chunksperdimension            (Default: 2) Sets the chunks per X and Y dimension for the generated tiles.
+1 => 1 chunk per tile, 2
+                                  => 4 chunks per tile and so on

   --help                          Display this help screen.

   --version                       Display version information.